rocky-linux/os-autoinst-distri-rocky/README.md

 Issues
 ------

-For the present, issues (and pull requests) are tracked in [Phabricator](https://phab.qa.fedoraproject.org/).
+For the present, issues (and pull requests - 'diffs') are tracked in [Fedora QA Phabricator](https://phab.qa.fedoraproject.org/).
 You can open issues against the `openqa_fedora` project [here](https://phab.qa.fedoraproject.org/maniphest/task/edit/form/default/?tags=openqa_fedora).
+See [the QA Phabricator wiki page](https://fedoraproject.org/wiki/QA:Phabricator#issues-diffs) for detailed instructions on filing issues and diffs.
+Note that this repository does not use the 'gitflow' system, so the main development branch is `master`: please branch from `master` and submit diffs against it.
+This is not a Python repository and has no tests or linting, so you do not need to follow the instructions regarding `virtualenv`.

 Test development
 ----------------